 Commonly sourced materials

 Cotton is the raw material we source the most.
 It has many benefits but it is also a challenging commodity.
-Our goal is for all cotton in our range to be sustainably sourced by 2020.
+In 2020, we reached our goal of sourcing all our cotton from more sustainable sources.
+Despite achieving this milestone, we will keep exploring other cotton types and innovations to bring sustainable change.
 Read more about cotton.

 Lyocell is a fibre made from the cellulose from wood.
 This is a renewable material made from natural resources requiring little or no irrigation or pesticides, making it a more sustainable option than cotton.
 We mainly use TENCEL™ branded lyocell fibres which are derived from sustainable wood sources.
 It is produced in an environmental responsible closed loop production process, which transforms wood pulp into cellulosic fibres.